sean-birmingham/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  To persist authentication information so there is no need to re-enter credentials on every new request the client makes to the server

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+      Bcrypt includes a password hashing function, implements salting manually and automatically, and has accumulative hashing rounds.

 - [ ] What does bcrypt do to slow down attackers?

+  It hashes the password multiple times which means the the attacker needs to know the hash, what algorithm is used, and how many rounds were used to generate the hash.

-- [ ] What are the three parts of the JSON Web Token?
+* [ ] What are the three parts of the JSON Web Token?
+      The header, payload, and signature

 ## Minimum Viable Product